ivyelebesunu/Introduction/README.md

 My tools for analysis include MS Excel, SQL, Python and R

-My visualization tools include MS Excel, Tanleau and Power BI
+My visualization tools include MS Excel, Tableau and Power BI

 I will be posting data projects I have worked on here.